Introduction to psychedelics in therapy

 Psychological risks

 Psychedelics used in therapy can be risky for psychological well-being.
-Research suggests these drugs can cause anxiety, paranoia and fear, which may result in traumatic experiences.
+Research suggests these drugs can cause anxiety, paranoia, and fear, which may result in traumatic experiences.
 They can also cause long-term changes to personality and make existing mental health issues worse.

 The effects of psychedelics are unpredictable and subjective.
-Dosage, administration and personal physiology can have a huge impact on results.
+Dosage, administration, and personal physiology can have a huge impact on results.
 Previous trauma or cultural background can also strengthen the effects.
 So, it’s important to think carefully before using psychedelics in therapy with any patient.

 Researchers must take into account the historical context of these substances.
 LSD and others have been linked to counter-culture movements and addiction potential.
 This has caused public hysteria.

 Overall, psychedelics show promise in treating psychological disorders and enhancing well-being.
 But, policymakers must consider the risks before introducing them into clinical settings.
-The future looks bright, unless you turn into a cactus!
+The future looks bright unless you turn into a cactus!

 Conclusion and considerations for the future of psychedelics in therapy

 Studies are showing promising results with using psychedelics in therapy.
-However, safety of patients and informed consent must be taken into account.
+However, the safety of patients and informed consent must be taken into account.
 Long-term effects and cultural sensitivities towards psychedelics need more study.
 Therefore, careful regulation may make psychedelics in therapy more common.

 Frequently Asked Questions